hello-robot/stretch_ai/README.md

 At Hello Robot, people have successfully commanded the robot to pick up a variety of objects from the floor and place them in nearby containers, such as baskets and boxes.

-Once you're ready to learn more about **Stretch AI**, you can try out the variety of applications (apps) that demonstrate various capabilities.
+Find out more about the LLM-based AI agent in its [documentation](docs/llm_agent.md).
+And once you're ready to learn more about Stretch AI, you can try out the [variety of applications (apps)](docs/apps.md) that demonstrate various capabilities.

 #### Using an LLM